-In mid‑2013, Gogo completed a review of its payment portals – the pages customers visit when they want to purchase Internet access – and determined that due to tremendous growth in their business the existing backend system had grown to a point where it was overly complex and difficult to manage.
-For one thing, there were separate portals for different locations where a customer made a purchase – in an airport, while in flight, and so on.
+In mid‑2013, Gogo completed a review of its payment portals – the pages customers visit when they want to purchase Internet access – and determined that due to tremendous growth in its business the existing backend system had grown to a point where it was overly complex and difficult to manage.
+For one thing, there was a separate portal for each different location where customers can make a purchase – in an airport, while in flight, and so on.

 This setup was causing three distinct problems: